AL333Z/fp-lib-design/fp-lib-design.md

 ---

-# Consumer with explicit ack - second iteration
+# Transacted Consumer - second iteration

 - all effects are expressed in the types (`IO`, etc...) ✅
 - resource lifecycle handled via `Resource` ✅
 - not exposing messages to `Stream` anymore, it made things harder to get the design right
 - the client is ~~forced~~ guided to do the right thing ✅

-Still, concurrency is yet not there...
+Still, concurrency is not there yet...

 ----